Report to the Congress on the Profitability of Credit

 Recent Trends in Credit Card Pricing

-Aside from questions about the profitability of credit card operations, considerable attention has been focused on credit card pricing and how it has changed in recent years.
-Analysis of the trends in credit card pricing in this report focuses on credit card interest rates because they are the most important component of the pricing of credit card services.
-Credit card pricing, however, involves other elements, including annual fees, fees for cash advances and balance transfers, rebates, minimum finance charges, over the limit fees, and late payment charges.1 In addition, the length of the "interest free" grace period, if any, can have an important influence on the amount of interest consumers pay when they use credit cards to generate revolving credit.
+Aside from questions about the profitability of credit card operations, credit card pricing and how it has changed in recent years has been a focus of public attention and is consequently reviewed in this Report.
+Analysis of the trends in credit card pricing here focuses on credit card interest rates because they are the most important component of the pricing of credit card services.
+Credit card pricing, however, involves other elements, including annual fees, fees for cash advances and balance transfers, rebates, minimum finance charges, over-the-limit fees, and late payment charges.17 In addition, the length of the "interest-free" grace period, if any, can have an important influence on the amount of interest consumers pay when they use credit cards to generate revolving credit.

-At present, the Federal Reserve collects information on credit card pricing through two surveys of credit card issuers.
-Because of the significant changes in the pricing of credit card services, the Federal Reserve initiated the Quarterly Report of Credit Card Interest Rates (FR 2835a) at the end of 1994.
+This report relies on credit card pricing information obtained from the Quarterly Report of Credit Card Interest Rates (FR 2835a).
 This survey collects information from a sample of credit card issuers on (1) the average nominal interest rate and (2) the average computed interest rate.
 The former is the simple average interest rate posted across all accounts; the latter is the average interest rate paid by those cardholders that incur finance charges.
-These two measures can differ because some cardholders are convenience users who pay off their balances during the interest free grace period and therefore do not typically incur finance charges.
+These two measures can differ because some cardholders are convenience users who pay off their balances during the interest-free grace period and therefore do not typically incur finance charges.
 Together, these two interest rate series provide a measure of credit card pricing.
 The data are made available to the public each quarter in the Federal Reserve Statistical Release G.19 Consumer Credit.
-The Federal Reserve also collects detailed information on the pricing features of the largest credit card plan of a sample of issuers through the Survey of Terms of Credit Card Plans (FR 2572)2.

 Because information from the FR 2835a survey does not have an extended historical interest rate series for comparison purposes, this report also presents data from the survey that preceded and was replaced by the FR 2835a, the Federal Reserve's Quarterly Report of Interest Rates on Selected Direct Consumer Installment Loans (FR 2835).
-Data from the FR 2835 indicate that credit card interest rates fell sharply from mid 1991 through early 1994 after being relatively stable for most of the previous twenty years, and fell again over the 1998-2003 period (Table 2).3 Since early 1998, credit card interest rates have fluctuated between 12.78 and 15.85 percent.
+Data from the FR 2835a indicate that credit card interest rates fell sharply from mid-1991 through early 1994 after being relatively stable for most of the previous twenty years, and fell again over the 1998-2003 period (Table 2).18 Since early 1998, credit card interest rates have fluctuated between 12.78 and 15.85 percent.

 Note: Prior to November 1994 interest rates were those reported in the Quarterly Report of Interest Rates on Selected Direct Installment Loans.
 Beginning in November 1994 interest rates are those reported on the Quarterly Report of Credit Card Interest Rates for those credit card holders incurring interest charges.